Freedom comes at a high price

 Although these words – along with the remainder of the Declaration of Independence document – did not officially become a part of American history until August of 1776 (due to having all the signatures in place), July 4th, 1776 was the day that members of the Continental Congress commemorated its formal adoption.
 Thusly, Independence Day was officially born as the “baby-faced” United States of America cut its umbilical cord from “mother” England.

-Two-hundred and forty-two years later, we still enjoy the rights of life, liberty and the pursuit of happiness, thanks to millions of men and women – many who made the greatest sacrifice, the loss of their lives – who have protected our freedoms through their military service.
+Two-hundred and forty-five years later, we still enjoy the rights of life, liberty and the pursuit of happiness, thanks to millions of men and women – many who made the greatest sacrifice, the loss of their lives – who have protected our freedoms through their military service.

 While we have Memorial Day and Veterans Day to pause and say thank-you to these brave men and women, the foundation of this great nation, one constructed in Philadelphia on July 4, 1776, would have crumbled long ago without their unyielding sense of duty as well as love and devotion of country.
-Just think about this for a moment, had we lost our battle vs. England – who in 1776 possessed the strongest armed forces in the entire world – those that signed the Declaration of Independence would have been branded as traitors and hung from the gallows.
+Just think about this for a moment, had we lost our battle vs. England – who in 1776 and again in 1812 possessed the strongest armed forces in the entire world – those that signed the Declaration of Independence would have been branded as traitors and hung from the gallows.

 And, we kept on fighting for freedom across the globe in the aftermath of gaining our independence.
 For every drop of blood shed on a battlefield in some strange, far-away land and for every widow who has stood weeping over a flag-draped coffin, there are other times when loyal Americans find themselves with a lump in their throat and tears welling-up in their eyes.